ClearGDPR/ClearGDPR/cg/docs/CG_API.md

 ## Introduction

 This document describes the CG API.
 This API enables you to manage all aspects of user data when you use CG as a backend.
-It offers endpoints so your users can submit new data, retrieve it and manage how and by who is accessed.
+It offers endpoints so your users can submit new data, retrieve it and manage how and by whom it is processed.

-To now more about ClearGDPR [link to CG implementation]
+To learn more about ClearGDPR [link to CG implementation]

 ## Base URL